 - Applications must be submitted no later than 4 months prior to the start date of the elective.

-- Upon acceptance, remaining required documents by the program must be submitted at least 2 weeks prior to the student's scheduled start date.
+- Upon acceptance, the remaining required documents by the program must be submitted at least 2 weeks prior to the student's scheduled start date.

 - Participants in the program must make their own arrangements for housing and transportation.

 - All participating students are expected to wear white coats and dress professionally.
 T-shirts, open-toed shoes, shorts, etc., are not allowed.